 Accelerated Degree Program

-The Accelerated Degree Program (ADP) policy is designed to provide Marquette University undergraduates a more efficient means to obtain a master’s degree.
-The program benefits the university by retaining our best students for master’s study.
-Minimum academic criteria are established by each participating unit for students who have a high academic potential (typically 3.000 or above) and want to start taking graduate-level courses during their undergraduate careers, some of which will count toward both their undergraduate and graduate degrees.
+The Accelerated Degree Program (ADP) policy is designed to provide undergraduates a more efficient means to obtain a graduate degree or certificate.
+Minimum academic criteria are established by each participating unit for students who have a high academic potential (typically 3.000 or above) and want to start taking graduate-level courses during their undergraduate careers, some of which count toward both their undergraduate and graduate degrees.

-Undergraduates participating in this program are granted early admission to the Graduate School and are allowed to take specified graduate-level courses during their junior year or senior year.
+Undergraduates participating in this program are granted early admission to the Graduate School and are allowed to take specified graduate-level courses during their junior year and/or senior year.

-Academic programs that offer an accelerated program may approve a maximum of 12 graduate credit hours for master’s programs requiring 36 or fewer credit hours.
+Academic programs that offer an accelerated program may approve a maximum of 40% of graduate credit hours for graduate programs.
 These hours can be applied by individual students toward both the undergraduate and graduate degree.
 Requests for any exceptions to these limits would go to the assistant dean of the Graduate School.

 Undergraduate students in an accelerated program apply for formal admission to the Graduate School using regular procedures.

-An accelerated degree student will officially be considered an undergraduate student until the baccalaureate degree is awarded.
-While an undergraduate, the student may enroll for graduate credit but will pay the appropriate undergraduate tuition for graduate courses.
+An accelerated degree student is officially considered an undergraduate student until the baccalaureate degree is awarded.
+While an undergraduate, the student may enroll for graduate credit but pays the appropriate undergraduate tuition for graduate courses.

-Undergraduate students who complete the undergraduate degree may claim their status as graduate students in the next semester or session after receiving the bachelor's degree.
-At that time, the student must notify the Graduate School that the baccalaureate degree has been received, and the student will be formally admitted into the Graduate School.
+Undergraduate students who complete the undergraduate degree may claim their status as graduate students in the next term or session after receiving the bachelor's degree.
+At that time, the Graduate School will matriculate the student as a graduate student.

-Following admission to the Graduate School, credit for pre-approved courses completed successfully while an undergraduate will be effected by the transfer of credit form.
+Following admission to the Graduate School, credit for pre-approved courses completed successfully while an undergraduate is transferred on behalf of the student and department by the Graduate School.

 Academic Advising and Records

-Additionally, students admitted to an accelerated program will be required to complete and submit an approved Master’s Program Planning Form (MPPF) to the Graduate School, which includes an addendum identifying the graduate courses that will be taken while the student is still an undergraduate.
+Students admitted to an accelerated program are required to complete and submit an approved Master’s Program Planning Form (MPPF) to the Graduate School while the student is still an undergraduate.

-Each academic unit with an accelerated program will develop admission criteria based on the following guidelines:
+Each academic unit with an accelerated program develops admission criteria based on the following guidelines:

-- Minimal criteria for admission and continuation in the program will be established by each participating program.
+- Minimal criteria for admission and continuation in the program is established by each participating program.

-- Each academic unit will establish the point in an undergraduate career when a student may apply for admission to the accelerated degree program, but in no case may it be earlier than the completion of the sophomore year.
+- Each academic unit establishes the point in an undergraduate career when a student may apply for admission to the accelerated degree program, but in no case may it be earlier than the completion of the sophomore year.

 - The student must apply for admission to the accelerated degree program through the Graduate School.
-This admission, if approved, will include admission to the graduate degree granting academic unit.
+This admission, if approved, includes admission to the graduate degree granting academic unit.

 Dual Counting of Undergraduate and Graduate Credits

-With the approval of the applicable academic unit and the Graduate School, up to 12 graduate credits taken during their undergraduate career may be applied toward completion of their graduate degrees.
+With the approval of the applicable academic unit and the Graduate School, graduate credits taken during a student's undergraduate career may be applied toward completion of up to 40% of a graduate degree.
 Requests for any exceptions to this limit would go to the assistant dean of the Graduate School.

-None of the graduate courses taken in this program may be applied to the undergraduate Core of Common Studies.
+None of the graduate courses taken in this program may be applied to the undergraduate Marquette Core Curriculum (MCC).